HOW TO SEW LEATHER BY HAND?

 - Do the same thing to thread the other end of the thread onto the second needle.

-You don't have enough thread to finish your sewing?
-We invite you to watch our video (starting at minute 14) where we explain how to make a connection.
-Purists will tell you that it is forbidden but it can sometimes be useful!
+Don't have enough thread to finish your seam?
+We invite you to watch our video (starting at minute 14) where we explain how to make a match.
+Purists will tell you that it's forbidden, but it can sometimes be useful!

-5- Clamp the leather in the jaws of the saddle clamp / sewing clamp and leave the sewing line approximately 4 mm above the jaws.
+5- Clamp the leather in the jaws of the saddle clamp / sewing clamp and leave the stitching line approximately 4 mm above the jaws.

-6- Pierce the leather with the awl with pliers (diamond awl): raise the elbow to the height of the seam line and form a right angle (90°) with respect to the piece.
-Be careful, respect the drilling angle with the diamond awl at the risk of not having a beautiful seam.
+6- Pierce the leather with the awl with pliers (diamond awl): raise the elbow to the height of the seam line and form a right angle (90°) in relation to the piece.
+Be careful, respect the drilling angle with the diamond awl or you risk not having a nice seam.

 ![]() |